ShoesForClues/eztask/README.md

 function love.draw() render:invoke() end

 eztask.thread.new(function(thread,arg1)
-  thread:import "path/to/lib" --Or thread:import("path/to/lib","libname")
+  local lib = thread:import "path/to/lib" --Or thread:import("path/to/lib","libname")

-  local render_callback=render:attach(function()
-    thread.lib.dosomething()
-  end) --To disconnect callback do render_callback:detach()

   --[[
   NOTE: Invoking the signal will create a new thread each time which may add overhead.
-If you do not wish to create a thread, pass a boolean as a second argument when attaching to the callback.
-Doing so will also prevent you from accessing the parent thread's libraries.
+If you do not wish to create a thread, pass a boolean as a second argument when attaching to the signal.
   ]]

+  local render_callback=render:attach(function()
+    lib.dosomething()
+  end,true) --To disconnect the callback do render_callback:detach()

+  --Creating a nested thread
   thread.new(function() --You do not need to redefine thread again
     while true do
       print(arg1)
-      thread.lib.doayield() --You can reference the parent thread's libraries instead of reimporting end end)()
+      lib.doayield() --You can reference the parent thread's libraries instead of reimporting end end)()

   --[[
   NOTE: Any child threads or callback attachments made within a thread will prevent the thread from being automatically deleted once the coroutine is killed.
-However, calling the kill() method will force all child threads to be deleted and detach all callbacks.
+However, calling the kill() method will force all child threads to be deleted and will detach all callbacks.

-  ]]
-end)("hi")
+  If you wish to have the thread terminate itself, you can do thread._thread:kill() ]] end)("hi")
 ```